-Provides periodic support services for individuals with developmental disabilities to prepare the individual to work as independently as possible.
+Provides periodic support services for individuals with disabilities to prepare the individual to work as independently as possible.
 The program encompasses a variety of services, which vary according to the employment needs of the individual participant.
 They can include vocational evaluation, job development, intensive training, job placement and long-term support.
 Support services for the individual’s family and consultation with the employer and other involved agencies may also be provided.

 Individual Placement and Support (IPS) Program

-IPS programs help people with mental illness locate jobs that match their strengths and interests.
+IPS programs help people with severe and persistent mental illness locate jobs that match their strengths and interests.
 Once an individual finds a job, IPS programs provide continuous support to overcome obstacles and success in the workplace.
 IPS teams are a partnership between employment specialists, mental health providers, and the person with a mental illness.

 Core Principles of IPS: